Ancient Near Eastern Texts Relating to the Old Testament

 Ancient Near Eastern Texts Relating to the Old Testament edited by James B. Pritchard (1st ed.
 1950, 2nd ed.1955, 3rd ed.
-1969) is an anthology of important historical, legal, mythological, liturgical, and secular texts from the ancient Near East.
+1969) is an anthology of important historical, legal, mythological, liturgical, and secular texts in biblical archaeology.

+Description

 In spite of the name, the included texts have broad coverage and do not necessarily relate to the Old Testament.
 William W. Hallo, writing in the Journal of the American Oriental Society in 1970, described it as "a modern classic ever since its first appearance in 1950", because "for the first time it assembled some of the most significant Ancient Near Eastern texts in authoritative, generously annotated English translations based on the accumulated insight of several generations of scholarship scattered".
 It is conventional to cite the work as ANET.
 ANEP refers to a companion volume Ancient Near Eastern Pictures Relating to the Old Testament (1st ed.
 1954, 2nd ed.
 1969), featuring 882 black and white designs and photos.
 An additional volume of supplementary texts and pictures was published in 1969 as "The Ancient Near East: Supplementary Texts and Pictures Relating to the Old Testament".
 An abridgement of ANET and ANEP was published in a single volume in 1958 as "The Ancient Near East, Volume I: An Anthology of Texts and Pictures" with a 2nd edition published in 1965.
 A second anthology of supplementary material was published in 1975 as "Ancient Near East, Volume 2: A New Anthology of Texts and Pictures".